OWASP/www-project-secure-headers/tab_headers.md

 The HTTPS web server serves a list of public key hashes, and on subsequent connections clients expect that server to use one or more of those public keys in its certificate chain.
 Deploying HPKP safely will require operational and organizational maturity due to the risk that hosts may make themselves unavailable by pinning to a set of public key hashes that becomes invalid.
 With care, host operators can greatly reduce the risk of man-in-the-middle (MITM) attacks and other false authentication problems for their users without incurring undue risk.

-Before implement HPKP please read this https://www.chromestatus.com/feature/5903385005916160.
+Before implementing HPKP please read this: https://www.chromestatus.com/feature/5903385005916160

 Values
 Value	Description